Chalarangelo/30-seconds-of-code/snippets/pretty-text-underline.md

 A nicer alternative to `text-decoration: underline` where descenders do not clip the underline.
 Natively implemented as `text-decoration-skip-ink: auto` but it has less control over the underline.

+- `text-shadow` uses 4 values with offsets that cover a 4x4 px area to ensure the underline has a "thick" shadow that covers the line where descenders clip it.
+Use a color that matches the background.
+For a larger font, use a larger `px` size.
+Additional values can create an even thicker shadow, and subpixel values can also be used.
+- `background-image: linear-gradient(...)` creates a 90deg gradient using the text color (`currentColor`).
+- The `background-*` properties size the gradient as 100% of the width of the block and 1px in height at the bottom and disables repetition, which creates a 1px underline beneath the text.
+- The `::selection` pseudo selector rule ensures the text shadow does not interfere with text selection.

 ```html
 <p class="pretty-text-underline">Pretty text underline without clipping descenders.</p>
 ```